 A noisy garage door can be a serious disruption, especially if anyone is sleeping above or next to the garage.
 As long as the door is opening and closing properly, it is usually pretty simple to reduce the racket.

 With a socket wrench or adjustable wrench, tighten all nuts on the door and track.
 You want everything snug, but don’t overtighten.

 Replace the rollers

 It is not uncommon for old metal rollers to make a lot of noise as they roll up and down the metal track.
-If you can clearly identify this as the source of the noise, or if the rollers just look worn down, consider replacing them.
+If you can identify this as the source of the noise, or if the rollers look worn down, consider replacing them.

 A typical five-section garage door will require a dozen rollers.
 Consider using nylon rather than metal rollers, as they are quieter and don’t have to be lubricated on a regular basis.
 They also cost more—roughly $60 for a full set of nylon rollers versus $38 for metal.